TheGP/untidetect-tools/README.md

 * [SmsActivate](https://sms-activate.org/?ref=8536388)
 * [OnlineSim](https://onlinesim.io/?bref=880810)
 * [VakSms](vak-sms.com/3b4308f6-b7ff-4085-a095-5e63f650fa7f)
-* [SmsHub](https://smshub.org/) - looks like the cheapest but has a lot of low-quality numbers(at least Thailand), sometimes specifying an operator helps
+* [SmsHub](https://smshub.org/) - looks like the cheapest but has a lot of low-quality numbers(at least in Thailand), sometimes specifying an operator helps
 * [GrizzlySms](https://1grizzlysms.com/registration?r=539140)

 # Other